silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-cad.md

 # CAD
 This wiki contains all the details (except the private and propreitary info) for the CAD tools used at Advanced VLSI Lab at SIT, BBSR.

+## CORNER SIMULATION SCRIPTS

+**/CAD/apps7/bin/createCorners**

+This is a simulation independent script which generates a _corner list file_ from a simple input file.
+We will go through a simple example to demostrate the script.
+Before that, let's create a working directory say `~/work/sim` and `cd` to it.
+Let's copy few files to it:
+- `cp /CAD/apps7/msim/TB-xt018-IO_CELLS_FC5V-BBSUD4FC.cir TB-IO.cir`
+- `cp /CAD/apps7/bin/createCorners.par TB-IO.par`
+-

 ## OPEN-SOURCE CUSTOM DESIGN FLOW
 This section contains the instruction to setup open-source CAD tools (ngspice, Sue2, xschem, magic & netgen) in a Virtual Machine (Virtual Box) running a Ubuntu-based Linux distribution LXLE.
 Although the binaries of the CAD tools are compiled and tested on a 64-bit LXLE Linux distribution, it should run on other 64-bit Ubuntu or Debian based distribution like Xubuntu.